dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/notes-and-bookmarks/_index.md

 {{% children depth=999 %}}

-The Notes & Bookmarks becomes visible in the center pane after clicking on the hyperlink from the [Navigation Tree](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#navigation-pane).
-This pane presents a summary and chronological history of all notes and bookmarks added to this account.
-Users can expand the width of the Code Summary pane by clicking on the arrow in the top right corner of the pane.
+The Notes & Bookmarks becomes visible in the center pane after clicking on the hyperlink from the [Navigation](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#navigation-pane) tree.
+This tree presents a summary and chronological history of all notes and bookmarks added to an account.
+Users can expand the width of the Code Summary tree by clicking on the arrow in the top right corner of the tree.

 ![Notes & Bookmarks Viewer](NotesBookmarksViewer.png)

 ## Notes

-Notes can be added to the patient chart by clicking on the +Add Note button within the Notes & Bookmarks Pane.
+Notes can be added to the patient chart by clicking on the +Add Note button within the Notes & Bookmarks viewer.

 ![+Add Note](AddNote.png)

-When notes or bookmarks are applied to the chart, the Notes and Bookmarks link in the [Navigation Tree](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#navigation-pane) will turn red.
+When notes or bookmarks are applied to the chart, the Notes and Bookmarks link in the [Navigation](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#navigation-pane) tree will turn red.

 ![Red Notes & Bookmarks Viewer](RedNotesBookmarks.png)